Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on event generators

-\qgsjet{}-III\footnote{Available in Chromo~\cite{Dembinski:2023esa} and CRMC~\cite{2021zndo...5270381U}.
-Code is available upon request.}~\cite{Ostapchenko:2024jsg,Ostapchenko:2024myl} is a recent update of \qgsjet{}-II-04~\cite{Ostapchenko:2010vb,Ostapchenko:2013pia}, from which it inherits its principal feature: a microscopic treatment of nonlinear interaction effects, based on all-order resummation of the underlying Pomeron-Pomeron interaction diagrams.
+QGSJET-III\footnote{Code is available on request.}~\cite{Ostapchenko:2024jsg,Ostapchenko:2024myl} is a recent update of QGSJET-II-04~\cite{Ostapchenko:2010vb,Ostapchenko:2013pia}, from which it inherits its principal feature: a microscopic treatment of nonlinear interaction effects, based on all-order resummation of the underlying Pomeron-Pomeron interaction diagrams.
 The evolution of parton densities is calculated according to the DGLAP equations \cite{Altarelli:1977zs,Dokshitzer:1977sg,Gribov:1972ri}.
-The new theoretical mechanism implemented in \qgsjet{}-III is the treatment of higher twist (HT) corrections to hard parton scattering processes, based on a phenomenological extrapolation of the corresponding approach of Qiu and Vitev \cite{Qiu:2003vd,Qiu:2004da}, regarding deep inelastic and proton scattering on heavy nuclei, towards collisions of hadrons with protons and light nuclei.
-Although HERA data on deep inelastic electron--proton scattering strongly constrain the magnitude of such HT corrections, their impact on the predicted cross sections and particle production yields in \ppColl and hadron-air collisions is rather moderate.
-Nevertheless, the mechanism effectively controls the increase of inclusive cross sections for (mini)jet production in the limit of small jet transverse momenta \cite{Ostapchenko:2024jsg}.
+The new theoretical mechanism implemented in QGSJET-III is the treatment of higher twist (HT) corrections to hard parton scattering processes, based on a phenomenological extrapolation of the corresponding approach of Qiu and Vitev \cite{Qiu:2003vd,Qiu:2004da}, regarding deep inelastic and proton scattering on heavy nuclei, towards collisions of hadrons with protons and light nuclei.
+While the magnitude of such HT corrections is strongly constrained by HERA data on deep inelastic electron--proton scattering, such that their impact on the predicted cross sections and particle production yields in \ppColl and hadron-air collisions is rather moderate, the mechanism does its principal job: taming the rise of inclusive cross sections for (mini)jet production, in the limit of small jet transverse momenta \cite{Ostapchenko:2024jsg}.

-Besides that, an important technical improvement implemented in \qgsjet{}-III involves the treatment of the pion exchange process in hadron--proton and hadron--nucleus (nucleus--nucleus) collisions \cite{Ostapchenko:2024myl}.
-This mechanism significantly affects predictions of the muon content of extensive air showers (EAS) initiated by primary cosmic rays \cite{Ostapchenko:2013pia}.
-The process is described in a theoretically more consistent way here than in \qgsjet{}-II-04, which is restricted to pion--proton and pion--nucleus collisions.
-Furthermore, data on forward neutron production from the NA49 \cite{NA49:2009brx} and LHCf \cite{LHCf:2018gbv} experiments have been used to verify the validity of the approach, regarding the energy dependence of the process, over six decades in energy.
+Besides that, an important technical improvement implemented in QGSJET-III concerns the treatment of the pion exchange process in hadron--proton and hadron--nucleus (nucleus--nucleus) collisions \cite{Ostapchenko:2024myl}.
+This mechanism strongly impacts predictions for the muon content of extensive air showers (EAS) initiated by primary cosmic rays \cite{Ostapchenko:2013pia}.
+Here the process is described in a theoretically more consistent way, compared with the simplified treatment of QGSJET-II-04, restricted to pion--proton and pion--nucleus collisions only.
+Further, data on forward neutron production from the NA49 \cite{NA49:2009brx} and LHCf \cite{LHCf:2018gbv} experiments have been used to verify the validity of the approach, regarding the energy dependence of the process, over six decades in energy.